humbertLr/book_review/Untitled.md

 2. **Double bind**
 	- the patterns of interaction between people who must interact incompatibly with each other simultaneously
 3. **Levels of learning**
-	- Learning 0: only entails responding to stimuli
+	- Learning 0: only entails responding to stimuli, with no experience or